PremTatkari/Plagiarism-Detection-NLP/README.md

 # Plagiarism-Detection-NLP
-A Natural Language Processing based Model that returns the amount of Plagiarism Present between 2 documents.
+A Natural Language Processing based model that returns the amount of plagiarism present between two documents.
-The Model uses techniques such as TF-IDF and Jaccard Similarity to predict the result
+The model uses TF-IDF and Jaccard Similarity techniques to predict the result.